 Yes, I found out about it through the Wildlife Trappers Association and our own state agencies.

 I don't really believe I was really aware of it until I was contacted for this (focus group).

-All of the group members agreed, however, that wildlife professionals should include
+All of the group members agreed, however, that wildlife professionals should include information about recreational trapping in their outreach programs, including a proactive role with information programs about BMPs once they are developed.

-I certainly try to put (trapping) into every school talk I go into.
+- I certainly try to put (trapping) into every school talk I go into.
 I ask them if they know who's paying for me to be there.
-"The hunters, anglers, and trappers, those are the guys who are paying for me to be in your class today."

-- When we take in furs and talk to a grade school class we talk about trapping at the same time.
+"The hunters, anglers, and trappers, those are the guys who are paying for me to be in your class today." - When we take in furs and talk to a grade school class we talk about trapping at the same time.
 We talk about over-population, and nuisance, and those types of things.
 I think that's important to create that type of awareness in young kids, too. - With the hunter's safety courses in the county that I work in, they are bringing a trapper in just for about a half-hour segment to expose the students to it that way rather than just purely the hunter's safety aspect.
 There's little bits of the Trappers Association making an effort to get into more education now too. - We should have training on Best Management Practices, so we can experience what we are trying to portray to the people.